Classic Homemade Southern Pimiento Cheese

 Grated cheese, mayo, and pimientos in a bowl.

 STEP 2.
-To the grated cheese, add the diced pimientos along with the mayonnaise, salt, and black pepper to taste.
+In a medium bowl, add the grated cheese and diced pimientos, along with the mayonnaise, salt, and black pepper to taste.

-👉 PRO TIP: I always use Duke’s mayonnaise.
+👉 PRO TIP: I always use Duke’s mayo.
 It’s made by people who know what mayonnaise is supposed to taste like.

 Mix Well